SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/Getting_Started_Partner_Program/Deal_Registration.md

 ### Qualification as a registered opportunity

 An opportunity with the status *Engaged* or *Confirmed* becomes a registered opportunity linked to the first partner that entered the opportunity in the SLC CRM system.
 The registered opportunity status is temporarily granted to a partner who is taking a continuous leading role in developing the DataMiner business opportunity.
-Failing continuity could result in a

 In case Skyline products offered are a smaller part of a larger offered ecosystem (Product X,Y,Z + DataMiner), the offered DataMiner System is unique and linked to the offered ecosystem, meaning there is no competing bid in the market and no unique Deal Registration possible.